OkotieAsiekunmoritse/altschool-cloud-exercises-project/README.md

  # All Exercises For Altschool-Cloud-Exercises-Project #

-## A Breakdown of How Each Exercise is Titled or is being Represented In My Project Relating it to the Tasks Given##
+## A Breakdown of How Each Exercise was Given and How I Titled them on my Repository ##
 <br>

-* Exercise 1
+* Exercise 1  --- I gave it the title ``` Exercise 1 ``` <br>
-In my repository, this contains: <br>
+It consists of the following: <br>

-Task: Setup Ubuntu 20.04 LTS on your local machine using Vagrant<br>
+Task: Setup Ubuntu 20.04 LTS on your local machine using Vagrant<br><br>

-Instruction:
+Instruction: <br>
-Customize your Vagrantfile as necessary with private_network set to dhcp Once the machine is up, run ifconfig and share the output in your submission along with your Vagrantfile in a folder for this exercise.
+Customize your Vagrantfile as necessary with private_network set to dhcp <br>
+Once the machine is up, run ifconfig and share the output in your submission along with your Vagrantfile in a folder for this exercise. <br><br>

+* Exercise 2--- I gave it the title ``` More Linux Commands ``` <br>
+In my repository, it consists of the following: <br>
+Task: Research online for 10 more linux commands aside the ones already mentioned in this module.
+Submit using your altschool-cloud-exercises project, explaining what each command is used for with examples of how to use each and example screenshots of using each of them. <br><br>
+Instruction: Submit your work in a folder for this exercise in your altschool-cloud-exercises project.
+You will need to learn how to embed images in markdown files. <br><br>

+* Exercise 3 --- I gave it the title ``` ```